gray42/psr7-skeleton/docs/configuration.md

 `.env` as harmful because:

 * people could put the file `.env` into a public available directory
-* public available `.env` will be indexed by search engines
+* a public available `.env` file will be indexed by search engines
 * `.env` files are not native and much slower then PHP
 * `.env` files are not intended to run on a production server.
 Many developers do it anyway.
-* vlucas/phpdotenv is a necessary dependency.
+* vlucas/phpdotenv is a unnecessary dependency.
 PHP can do it better.
 * vlucas/phpdotenv is buggy in multi-thread PHP [(read more)](https://github.com/craftcms/cms/issues/3631)

 For security and performance reasons, all secret environments variables